 Directed Studies Courses

-KP 604 and 605 are skills development and background-learning courses that will prepare each student with the appropriate knowledge and technical skills needed to pursue their research interests.
-The content is developed by the studentís thesis advisor in consultation with the student and the department graduate coordinator, and may consist of laboratory methods, directed readings/study and/or other approved graduate course(s) within or outside the University.
+KP 697 (Directed Research in Physical Activity and Health) and KP698 (Directed Readings in Physical Activity and Health) are skills development and background-learning courses that will prepare each student with the appropriate knowledge and technical skills needed to pursue their research interests.
+The content is developed by the student’s thesis advisor in consultation with the student and the department graduate coordinator, and may consist of laboratory methods, directed readings/study and/or other approved graduate course(s) within or outside the University.
 The course content of these courses may differ with each individual student.

 Points to Note:

-(1) MSc students have 1 term to complete a directed studies course.
+(1) MKin students have 1 term to complete a directed studies course.
 If a project cannot be completed within one term, the content of the directed study should be scaled back.

 (2) The Faculty of Graduate and Post-Doctoral Studies strongly recommends that the paper work for a directed study is submitted PRIOR to the beginning of the term.